nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person (identified by NRIC) from the address book.

-Format: `delete INDEX`
+Format: `delete NRIC`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person with specified `NRIC`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the NRIC shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must exist within database**.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete S1234567A` deletes the person with NRIC S1234567A in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete S1234567A` deletes the person with NRIC S1234567A in the results of the `find` command.

 ### Clearing all entries : `clear`